 You are way more likely to experience hair loss if you have a family history of hair loss, either on the maternal or paternal side.

-The most widespread cause of hair loss is genetic male and female pattern hair loss.
-There’s a common idea that suggests if your paternal grandfather is bald, you’re going bald.
-If not, you’re safe.
+The most widespread cause of hair loss is genetic female and male pattern hair loss.
+A common idea suggests that if your paternal grandfather is bald, you’re going bald, and if not, you’re safe.

 Although this can be considered a variable in hereditary hair loss, there’s more to a genetic background in terms of hair loss, much more.
-Researchers have found over many years and across different studies that over 280 genes play a role in hair loss, but you don’t need to take a look at each one to know if genetics is what causes the hair loss for you.
+Over many years and across different studies, researchers have found that over 280 genes play a role in hair loss.
+Still, you don’t need to look at each one to know if genetics causes hair loss for you.

-To keep it simple, the history of hair loss among relatives from maternal and paternal sides should be asked to know if your hair loss comes from a genetic background.
-If there’s a pattern in the family history, hair loss can be connected to your genetics.
+In short, the history of hair loss among relatives from maternal and paternal sides should be asked to know if your hair loss comes from a genetic background.
+If there’s a pattern in the family history, hair loss can be related to your genetics.

 “If you look at identical twins — who share 100 percent of their genes — typically, they have a very similar pattern of hair loss.”Markus Nöthen, a geneticist at the University of Bonn

 Overall cell production, and production of any kind, slow down with age.

 Especially after your 40s, you’re likely to experience a receding hairline and overall thinning in your hair.
 These might not come in a pattern, but it is expected to worsen if you have a genetic background for balding.